admhpr/oversight/content/blog/wasm-a-wasm-game-of-life.md

 ---
 title: a wasm way of life
 date: 2021-29-01T05:02
-desc: coways game of life in was
+desc: coways game of life in wasm
 tags:
   - wasm
   - rust